-Located just 7km west of the Mongoose copper-gold prospect, Mt Glorious is Renegade's second target at the Cloncurry Project given significant outcropping copper-gold in the existing pits and immediate surrounding area1.
+Located just 7km west of the Mongoose copper-gold deposit, Mt Glorious is Renegade's second target at the Cloncurry Project.
+Mt Glorious has significant outcropping copper-gold in the existing pits and immediate surrounding area1.
+The surface mineralisation is oxide in nature and has broad widths with potential westward depth extensions towards an ironstone contact which has observed copper leakage.

-Renegade Director, Mr Robert Kirtlan, classified Mt Glorious as a highly prospective target which warranted drilling and continued work.
+Renegade Director, Mr Robert Kirtlan, said Mt Glorious is a highly prospective target and warrants further work.